Egida/Fatebot/README.md

 This botnet use cURL to get payload from FTP server, so... please prepair your FTP server first, It very important for infect process.

+[I scan on my private netowrk in SSH range, And comment an running ssh session.(That's why bot is not join The server.)]
 <img src="img/scanprocess.png" alt="SSH scan">